bloom-lang/bud/docs/bfs.md

           end
         end

-We periodically garbage-collect this cached, removing entries for datanodes from whom we have not received a heartbeat in a configurable amount of time.
+We periodically garbage-collect this cache, removing entries for datanodes from whom we have not received a heartbeat in a configurable amount of time.
 __last_heartbeat__ is an output interface provided by the __HeartbeatAgent__ module, and contains the most recent, non-stale heartbeat contents:

         chunk_cache <- join([master_duty_cycle, chunk_cache]).map do |t, c|